 The minimum income requirement to qualify for Nicaragua’s pensionado program is just US$600 per month.
 As the average monthly Social Security payment is more than US$1,500, most anyone receiving Social Security is in.
 If you don’t yet qualify for Social Security, you can obtain rentista residency in Nicaragua by showing as little as US$750 per month of stable permanent income (from a rental property, interest from a CD, or dividends from stocks, for example).

 Portugal—Easiest In Europe

 Right now, I’d call Portugal the easiest residency option in Europe.
 You can qualify simply by showing sufficient means.
-The specific amount isn’t stipulated and is at the discretion of the immigration agent handling the case; however, our attorney in Lisbon says that 1,200 euros a month is sufficient.
+The specific amount isn’t stipulated and is at the discretion of the immigration agent handling the case; however, 1,200 euros a month should be enough.
 Any provable passive income qualifies.

 Northern Cyprus—Easiest Through Property Ownership